 The 14-day free trial!

 I don’t know about you but I love a free trial.
 It’s a way for you to find out what the product or service is about and whether it is right for you.
-And I am glad to say that Ancestry offer a 14-day free trial.
+And I am glad to say that Ancestry offers a 14-day free trial.

-Yep, that’s right you have two full weeks to get used to the site, get a feel for it and find out whether this site is for you.
+Yep, that’s right you have two full weeks to get used to the site, get a feel for it, and find out whether this site is for you.
 I would though advise that you make sure that you do have free time on your hands.

-There is no point signing up to this site only for your time to be preoccupied with other things.
+There is no point in signing up to this site only for your time to be preoccupied with other things.
 You want to take full advantage of this site.

 So make sure that you can spend as much time as you can in a fortnight with this site.
 And don’t be afraid to use the family tree builder tool.

 You may be disappointed to read that to take advantage of the 14-day free trial you must give Ancestry your credit card details.
 Don’t worry though as they won’t take your money.

 When you sign up for the free trial Ancestry will want to know which package that you are interested in and the duration.

 I know what you’re thinking.
 How do I know which package is for me when you haven’t even started using the site?